-200 Response entity contains the created structure along with all application/json, OK of its fields. application/xml Field permissions is included if the REST API user has Control (see page 200) permission on this structure.
-Field owner is included if the REST API user is either the owner of this structure or has Browse Users permission. ·
+200 OK Response entity contains the created structure along with all of its fields. application/json, application/xml Field permissions is included if the REST API user has Control (see page 206) permission on this structure.
+Field owner is included if the REST API user is either the owner of this structure or has Browse Users permission.